 Sewage ejector pumps and toilets

-One option to consider when it’s impossible to get the necessary natural slope for a standard gravity flow toilet is to use a sewage ejector pump.
+One option to consider when it’s impossible to get the necessary natural slope for a standard gravity flow toilet is to use a sewage ejector pump, available at any steel pipe supplier.
 These powerful electric pumps are capable of handling solid waste as well as liquids, and most can process solids up to 2 inches in diameter.